wp-ashraf/bridhy/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-The Bridhy plugin is a powerful tool designed to enhance your Elementor experience and streamline your design workflow.
-With Bridhy, you can effortlessly create stunning websites by utilizing our advanced features and functionalities.
+The Bridhy plugin is a powerful tool designed to enhance your Contact Form 7 experience with the help of Elementor.
+With Bridhy, you can effortlessly create stunning forms by utilizing our advanced features and functionalities.

 == Key Features ==
-- Custom CSS: Tailor the appearance of your website to your exact specifications with our intuitive custom CSS editor.
-- Nested Sections: Create complex layouts with ease by nesting sections within sections, allowing for more intricate and dynamic designs.
+- Custom Form Designer: Design custom forms the powerful Elementor builder.
-- Creative Buttons: Unlock a wide range of creative button styles and effects to make your website stand out from the crowd.
+- Creative Buttons: Design creative buttons for your forms within seconds.

 == Getting Started ==
 1. Install the Bridhy plugin through the WordPress plugin repository or by uploading the plugin ZIP file.